-Corey Harris, a fine blues guitarist, songwriter and singer in a neo-traditionalist blues style writes a provocative column on his blog Blues is Black Music entitled 'Can White People Sing the Blues?"
-Harris, a musician specializing in a style of blues that's been around much longer than his years on this earth insists it's an important question.
-His primary objection to the idea of whites playing what is a black art form in origin is that while listeners find themselves entertained by technical competence and show business bedazzlement, they do not have legitimacy because the music is robbed of historical context and is, as a result, merely ornamentation, not art that convincingly interprets personal and collective experience in a cruel, problematic existence.
-There is no culture without the long, collective memory to inform it and keep it honest,
+Corey Harris, a fine blues guitarist, songwriter, and singer in a neo-traditionalist blues style, writes a provocative column on his blog Blues is Black Music entitled "Can White People Sing the Blues?"
+Harris, a musician, specializing in a style of blues that's been around much longer than his years on this earth, insists it's an important question.
+His primary objection of whites playing what is a black art form is this: that while listeners are entertained by technical competence and show business bedazzlement, they do not have legitimacy because the music is robbed of historical context and is, as a result, merely ornamentation, not art that convincingly interprets personal and collective experience in a cruel, problematic existence.
+There is no culture without the long, collective memory to inform it and keep it honest.

-I have always insisted that blues and jazz are black-American inventions and it's important to keep that fact in mind, but the blues, being music, is something that catches the ear of the blues lover, regardless of race, and speaks to those people in deep and profound ways, giving expression to perceptions, emotions, personal contradictions in ways that mere intellectual endeavor cannot; it is this music these folks come to love and many aspire to play, to make their own and stamp with their own personality and twists and quirks.
-That is how art, any art, survives, grows, remains relevant, certainly relevant enough for the born-again righteousness of Harris to reshuffle a less interesting set of arguments from LeRoi Jones' book "Blues People".
+We will admit without reservation, upfront and unconditionally, that blues and jazz are Black-American creations.
+It's important to keep that fact in mind.
+Still, the blues, being music, is something that catches the ear of the blues lover, regardless of race, and speaks to those people in profound ways, giving expression to perceptions, emotions, personal contradictions in ways that mere intellectual endeavor cannot; it is this music these folks come to love, and many aspire to play, to make their own and stamp with their own personality and twists and quirks.
+That is how art, any art, survives, grows, remains relevant enough for the born-again righteousness of Harris to reshuffle a less interesting set of arguments from LeRoi Jones' book "Blues People."